-Pathways on the property are carefully lined with fallen pine needles from the swaying hemlocks and pines overhead.
+Pathways on the property are carefully lined with fallen pine needles, which are brought in from the surrounding areas.
 This creates a visual cue for explorers.
 This reflecting pool, above, is located just outside the dining room window.

 A pair of glazed terra cotta sphinxes, designed by Emile Muller, stand guard at the entrance to the living room.